thruston/python-tabulate/README.md

 5. Print the table neatly to <STDOUT>

-Steps 4 and 5 tend to be the slowest.
-Note that you don't have to supply any verbs;
-so in this case step 3 takes no time at all, and the default action is therefore just to line up your table neatly.
+Note that you don't have to supply any verbs; so in this case step 3 takes no time at all, and the default action is therefore just to line up your table neatly.
 Text columns are aligned left, numeric columns aligned right.

 USAGE
 -----